dmoranj/ml-tools/README.md

 default directory structure, that contains the following subfolders (the default root folder is `./results` under the tool execution path):

-* `./candidates`: this folder will hold all the image crops obtained from the original images
+* `./candidates`: holds all the image crops obtained from the original images
-* `./augmented`: this folder will typically hold the sets of images that resulted from the data-augmentation process.
+* `./augmented`: holds the sets of images that resulted from the data-augmentation process.
-* `./selection`:
+* `./selection`: this is the destination of the boxings and highlighting from the boxing generation script.
 * `./data`:

 The following sections expand the information about each one of the tools.
 Command customizing options can be found